 LibreOffice Draw is a good desktop vector editor for Linux, Windows, and Mac.
 It’s worth trying, especially if you already use the LibreOffice suite.
 You can use it to create vector images from scratch or to modify existing ones.
 One of the cool uses of LibreOffice Draw is for technical drawings, flowcharts, and diagrams because it has the right tools for the purpose.
 For more complex graphic editing, I personally prefer Inkscape.

 Fatpaint isn’t a vector editor only – you can use it to edit raster photos, too.
-It’s a web tool, so you only need a browse to use it.
-It’s great for creating logos and other small vector graphics.
-It doesn’t have as many features as its desktop counterparts but for quick edits it’s more than OK.
+It’s a web tool, so you only need a browser to use it.
+It’s great for creating logos and other small vector graphics and doesn’t have as many features as its desktop counterparts, but for quick edits it’s more than okay.
 You can use it to create new vector files and objects, edit them, manipulate paths, add text, etc. One of the special features of Fatpaint is its 3D text manipulation abilities.

 These seven free graphic editors for vector images are all nice, but it all depends on what you need them for.
 If you need lots of features, go with Inkscape; if you need to make just a few quick edits, web-based editors are the way to go.